herotc/bfa.herodamage.com/plugins/gatsby-plugin-herodamage-i18n/README.md

 ## Prerequisites

 ```
-npm install --save gatsby-plugin-react-next react-dom
+npm install --save gatsby-plugin-react-next react react-dom
 npm install --save gatsby-source-filesystem gatsby-transformer-remark
-npm install --save @lingui/babel-preset-react @lingui/react
+npm install --save @lingui/react @lingui/babel-preset-react
 ```

 And add an entry for `gatsby-plugin-react-next`, `gatsby-transformer-remark` and `gatsby-source-filesystem` in `gatsby-config.js` (see Gatsby docs)
+**Makes sure `gatsby-plugin-react-next` is loaded first.**

 ## How to use